KalaKit/KalaModel/README.md

 # KalaModel

-Converts obj, gltf and fbx models to .kmf for runtime use.
+Converts obj, gltf and fbx models to .kmd for runtime use.

 This cli was built with the help of a [template cli](https://github.com/kalakit/kalacli).